G10ckm4n/stort2/README.md

 > npm install
 > npm install nodewebkit
 > npm run eslint
-in the
-sites root directory.
+at the sites root directory.
+Node webkit has been added to package.json by adding
+"start": "nodewebkit"
+to scripts.
+All css is kept in styles.css
+This webpage was created by Petur Sigurdsson.